CMS-HTT/CorrectionsWorkspace/README.md

 will be produced.
 This step does incur a few seconds delay, though this should only happen the first time a workspace is opened.
 If a dictionary for the class is already known to ROOT then this step will be skipped automatically.

+**NB**: It appears in some older versions of CMSSW (e.g. `7_1_5`), the RooFit headers are not included in the default ROOT search path.
+If you have problems with the CrystalBallEfficiency class not compiling automatically then do this before accessing the workspace:

+    gSystem->AddIncludePath("-I$ROOFITSYS/include")